-&lt;sup>23 While no case has directly disturbed this holding, the First Circuit has since held that the good-faith exception may exempt from exclusion evidence seized pursuant to an unconstitutional warrantless search "'conducted in objectively reasonable reliance on binding appellate precedent[.]'"
+While no case has directly disturbed this holding, the First Circuit has since held that the good-faith exception may exempt from exclusion evidence seized pursuant to an unconstitutional warrantless search "conducted in objectively reasonable reliance on binding appellate precedent[.]"
 United States v.
 Sparks, 711 F.3d 58, 62 (1st Cir.
 2013) (quoting Davis, 131 S.Ct. at 2434).
 Cases like Sparks, though, are readily distinguishable: the officers in Sparks were entitled to rely on circuit precedent indicating that they could conduct the challenged search without a warrant; by contrast, here no binding appellate precedent authorized the officers to undertake the search either without a warrant or pursuant to one that was void at the outset.
-To determine whether the good-faith exception applied in Sparks, the court asked: "what universe of cases can the police rely on?
-And how clearly must those cases govern the current case for that reliance to be objectively reasonable?"
-711 F.3d at 64.
-Such questions are wholly inapposite here.

-application's fulfillment of the statutory requirements[,]" while the latter involves "judicial authority," i.e., a judge "act[ing] outside of the law, outside of the authority granted to judges in the first place."
+To determine whether the good-faith exception applied in Sparks, here would collapse the distinction between a voidable and a void warrant.
+But this distinction is meaningful: the former involves "judicial error," such as "misjudging the sufficiency of the evidence or the [37] warrant application's fulfillment of the statutory requirements[,]" while the latter involves "judicial authority," i.e., a judge "act[ing] outside of the law, outside of the authority granted to judges in the first place."
 State v.
 Hess, 770 N.W.2d 769, 776 (Ct.
 App.
 Wis.
-2009) (emphasis added); cf. Scott, 260 F.3d at 515 ("Leon presupposed that the warrant was issued by a magistrate or judge clothed in the proper legal authority, defining the issue as whether the exclusionary rule applied to 'evidence obtained by officers acting in reasonable reliance on a search warrant issued by a detached and neutral magistrate but ultimately found to be unsupported by probable cause."") (quoting Leon, 468 U.S. at 900); State v.
+2009) (emphasis added); cf. Scott, 260 F.3d at 515 ("Leon presupposed that the warrant was issued by a magistrate or judge clothed in the proper legal authority, defining the issue as whether the exclusionary rule applied to 'evidence obtained by officers acting in reasonable reliance on a search warrant issued by a detached and neutral magistrate but ultimately found to be unsupported by probable cause.") (quoting Leon, 468 U.S. at 900); State v.
 Vickers, 964 P.2d 756, 762 (Mont.
 1998) (distinguishing Leon and concluding that "[i]f a search warrant is void ab initio, the inquiry stops and all other issues pertaining to the validity of the search warrant, such as whether the purpose of the exclusionary rule is served, are moot.").
 Were the good-faith exception to apply here, courts would have to tolerate evidence obtained when an officer submitted something that reasonably looked like a valid warrant application, to someone who, to the officer, appeared to have authority to approve that warrant application.
+Cf.

-Cf. Krueger, 809 F.3d at 1126 (Gorsuch, J., concurring).
-This Court holds that such an expansion of the good-faith exception is improvident, and not required by current precedent.
+Krueger, 809 F.3d at 1126 (Gorsuch, J., concurring).
+This Court holds that such an [38] expansion of the good-faith exception is improvident, and not required by current precedent.24